zancas/resume/za_resume.rst

 Molecular Cellular and Developmental Biology (2002-2005):
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-* Wrote custom Python scripts to identify distinct clusters of microbial communities in the environment, resulting in peer reviewed scientific paper (http://aem.asm.org/content/72/5/3685.full) and honors graduation.
+* Wrote custom Python scripts to identify distinct clusters of microbial communities in the environment, resulting in peer reviewed publication (http://aem.asm.org/content/72/5/3685.full) and honors graduation.